mozaik-association/mozaik/docs/Petition_module.md

 The petition module is a non-existent module in the Odoo standard.
 It allows to manage the petitons of the orgnaisations in the back office.
 It will provide access to :

-- The general information of the petiton
+- The general information of the petitions
 - The recognition of parters
 - The list of milestones
 - The automated communications